theminer02/TubeStats-Bot/README.md

 ## Info
-A Discord-Bot that collects and sends YouTube stats for a provided channel URL.
+A Discord-Bot that collects and sends YouTube stats for a provided channel.

 ---